 Australia’s Department of Defence has signed over hundreds of millions of dollars' worth of IT contracts to Leidos Australia, with the company engaged for the provision of centralised processing services to the government's Chief Information Officer Group (CIOG).

-Abacus Innovations Australia, a subsidiary of Leidos Australia, has been identified as the winning supplier for the contract, according to tender documents, with terms extending to the end of 2023.
+Abacus Innovations Australia, a subsidiary of Leidos Australia, has been identified as a supplier for a major Department of Defence contract for CIOG, according to tender documents.

-However, a Leidos Australia spokesperson has indicated that the company is just one of a handful of contractors to share in the $549 million Defence contract spoils, with Leidos claiming at least $147.9 million of the Department's money.
+A Leidos Australia spokesperson has indicated that the company represents just one of a handful of contractors to share in the $549 million Defence contract spoils, with Leidos claiming at least $147.9 million of the Department's money.